devpro/computer-setup/docs/ps1-emulation.md

 ## Disks

 Original disks can be saved as iso files on hard drive disks, with free tools like [BurnAware](https://www.burnaware.com/).
+You may have issues with missing SBI files, you can find them at [psxdatacenter.com](http://psxdatacenter.com/sbifiles.html).

 ## Memory cards